lulusadowsky/adopt-pet/README.md

 - Create index.html - done
 - Add bootstrap to index.html - done
 - Setup basic navbar menu - done
-  - Home
+  - Home - done
-  - Adopt
+  - Adopt - done
   - Do you want to host a dog?
 (Apply with a form)
   - Sponsor/Donate
-  - About
+  - About - done
-  - Contact
+  - Contact - done
-- Add standard footer
+- Add standard footer - done
-- Add hero (jumbotron) with the inmediate information we want to convey to the clients.
+- Add hero (jumbotron) with the inmediate information we want to convey to the clients. - done
 - Host page with form
 - Sponsor/Donate page -> Implement a paypal donate button.